 Getting the paperwork sorted with plenty of time to spare

 The borrowers in question purchased a plot and built a holiday let property on it.
 They planned to move onto future development plans, but needed our funds to clear existing finance.
-While they were developers by trade, which supported the deal, Omkar noted a few potential issues may have slowed down the case.
-However, Omkar examined the details and found a solution to keep the deal moving.
+While they were developers by trade, which supported the deal, our underwriter manager noted a few potential issues may have slowed down the case.
+However, he examined the details and found a solution to keep the deal moving.
 Additionally, he took action to subvert potential delays which could have been caused by an unusual property set up.

 With these external elements handled, coupled with the borrower’s experience and multiple exit strategy options, we were happy to issue funding.